College Quiz Bowl

 Nationwide, the most common form of competition is the so-called “Saturday tournament,” in which anywhere from 4 to 24 teams from different schools drive to a central location (the “host”) and play five to fourteen matches, each of which takes about 30 minutes.
 Valuable prizes are rare at the college level; while most tournaments will offer nominal prizes (small trophies or books) to the top teams and players, some are played for nothing except glory.

-Most tournaments have a registration fee of $80 to $120 that varies with location, length, and amenities, but there are discounts provided for teams that provide buzzers, clocks, staffers, or who have traveled a great distance to compete.
+Most tournaments have a registration fee of $80 to $120 that varies with location, length, and amenities, but there are discounts provided for teams that provide buzzers, clocks, staff, or who have traveled a great distance to compete.
 Most tournaments do not require that a faculty or staff member accompany the team.

 Any institution may choose to host a tournament, which can serve as a fundraiser for its team.
 Many college quiz bowl teams also run high school tournaments as fundraisers and to entice players into considering them for their post-secondary education.